Claim: Rescue expert's 'Triangle of Life' article provides good advice about earthquake safety.

 What is the problem with this?
 Simply this: To collapse the building, they rammed the columns, causing the building to pancake.
 They did NOT simulate an earthquake.
 Earthquakes come in waves.
 They cause lateral shaking.
 They cause a variety of different kinds of damage.
 Since this experiment didn't produce anything resembling shaking it really doesn't tell us anything at all about what would happen during an earthquake.

-3) Doug Copp's claim that he performed rescue work at the World Trade Center (for which he was paid $650,000 in compensation for injuries he supposedly sustained there) has been challenged in a series of articles published in the Albuquerque Journal describing him as a self-serving opportunist rather than a true rescue expert:
+3) Doug Copp's claim that he performed rescue work at the World Trade Center (for which he was paid $650,000 in compensation for injuries he supposedly sustained there) has been challenged in a series of articles published in the Albuquerque Journal which described him as a self-serving opportunist rather than a true rescue expert, reporting that:

 Self-proclaimed rescue guru Doug Copp's mission to ground zero was considered so important that he had clearance to be flown to New York even though all civilian air traffic in the United States had been grounded.
 Once there, he says he assumed a pivotal role and sustained devastating injuries while wading through the "toxic soup" in search of survivors and victims, and was awarded nearly $650,000 for his injuries.
 But there is little evidence Copp performed real rescue work, and it is doubtful that he deserves compensation.